prophile/typ-report/sections/background.md

 with time.

 There are two things to immediately note about the monoid.
-Firstly, that the monoid is *idempotent*.
+Firstly, that the monoid must be *idempotent*.
+Were one to ask which came first of two of the same occurrence, one would not expect any answer other than that of the very occurrence.
 Secondly, neither of the arguments to the monoid operation should have any bias towards it, which would make the monoid unfair: that is to say, the monoid should be *commutative*.